Toward a systematic discovery of artificial functional magnetic materials: Conclusions

-The computational scheme proposed in this work serves as a viable route toward the systematic discovery of new artificial functional magnetic materials.
-The information gained from first principles also helps to understand existing experimental results and notably solves the inherent problem of the experimental uncertainty regarding the magnetic volume, which has been a major source of controversy.
-By revisiting experimental results found in the literature and correcting the reported magnetization values the emerging FM phase is comparable to intrinsic ferromagnets.
-The comparably small total magnetic moment observed in many artificial magnetic samples is mainly due to the small magnetic volume, limited by the amorphization of the host lattice.
-In principle, the systematic application of the here proposed computational scheme can be used to yield artificial FM materials that can scale from truly 2D monolayers to larger sample thicknesses upon systematic ion irradiation.
+The computational methods proposed in this work serve as a viable route toward the systematic discovery of new artificial functional magnetic materials that can be created experimentally by ion irradiation techniques.
+With a minimal amount of input parameters, the scheme provides excellent quantitative predictions in a large range of ion energies.
+The information gained from first principles helps to understand existing experimental results and notably solve the inherent problem of the experimental uncertainty regarding the magnetic volume, which has been a major source of controversy.

+By revisiting experimental results from the literature of a FM phase emerging in SiC upon high energy ion irradiation and comparing them to our computational predictions, we found that the main process limiting the evolution of the artificial FM phase at high ion energies is the amorphization of the host lattice.

+In the case of low ion energies, sputtering of lattice atoms at the surface plays an important role and limits the degree of amorphization, as we demonstrated experimentally in anatase TiO$_2$ hosts.
+When the defect production and sputtering processes reach an equilibrium, high defect densities (up to 17~at.~\%) can be created, which allows full magnetic percolation.
+We have shown that at low enough ion energies ($E_\mathrm{ion} = 200$~eV in the TiO$_2$), ultrathin ferromagnetic films down to a magnetic bilayer can be created.

+In the ultrathin artificial FM layers created in TiO$_2$ hosts, we have investigated the magnetic anisotropy and showed that a perpendicular magnetic anisotropy emerges, depending on the thickness of the magnetic phase.
+We could identify the origin of this PMA in the contribution of magnetic surface states, as shown by DFT calculations.